openstack/openstack-manuals/doc/cli-reference/source/monasca.rst

 ``--state <ALARM_STATE>``
   ALARM_STATE is one of [UNDETERMINED, OK, ALARM].

+``--severity <SEVERITY>``
+  Severity is one of ["LOW", "MEDIUM", "HIGH", "CRITICAL"].

 ``--lifecycle-state <LIFECYCLE_STATE>``
-  The lifecycle state of the alarm
+  The lifecycle state of the alarm.

 ``--link <LINK>``
-  The link to external data associated with the alarm
+  The link to external data associated with the alarm.

 ``--group-by <GROUP_BY>``
-  Comma separated list of one or more fields to group the results by.Group by is one or more of [alarm_definition_id, name, state, link,lifecycle_state, metric_name, dimension_name, dimension_value]
+  Comma separated list of one or more fields to group the results by.
+Group by is one or more of [alarm_definition_id, name, state, link, lifecycle_state, metric_name, dimension_name, dimension_value].

 ``--offset <OFFSET LOCATION>``
   The offset used to paginate the return data.